The Top 15 Stocks to Buy in 2020

 In early March, Stitch Fix confirmed those fears with a downbeat revenue guide for next quarter.
 Stitch Fix stock has since fallen off a cliff.

 But, this is a temporary depression.
 As stated before, coronavirus anxieties will calm down come April or May.
 When they do, there’s enough fiscal and monetary stimulus in the pipeline to stoke supercharged consumer spending, especially on things like clothes (which consumers haven’t been buying).
-This rebound in leisure consumer spend will provide a huge boost for Stitch Fix’s numbers.
+This rebound in leisure consumer spend will provide a huge boost for Stitch Fix’s numbers, mostly because Stitch Fix’s data-driven, curated approach to shopping is simply a better, faster, and easier way to shop, that will gain incredible traction over the next few quarters and years.

 Nio (NIO)